 A 28-lb bag of High Prairie runs about $55 to $60 at most retailers (prices vary).
 For a German Shepherd eating roughly 3.5 to 4 cups per day, that bag lasts about a month.
 So you’re looking at around $55 to $60 per month, competitive with standard premium kibbles and noticeably cheaper than other novel-protein brands that push $70 to $80 for equivalent sizes.

 That’s the real value proposition.
 You’re not paying premium prices for premium-adjacent ingredients.
 Diamond’s manufacturing scale makes that gap possible.
+For a broader comparison across the price spectrum, our dry kibble guide covers more options, and our feeding cost breakdown puts monthly spending in context.

 Shepherds with suspected protein sensitivities.
 If your dog reacts to chicken or beef-based foods (itching, digestive issues, ear infections), a novel protein is a logical next step before jumping to prescription diets.
 Taste of the Wild makes that switch affordable.

 Owners who want better ingredients without the premium markup.
-Bison and venison at mid-range pricing.
-That’s the brand’s sweet spot.
+Bison and venison at mid-range pricing — that’s the brand’s sweet spot.

-It’s less ideal for Shepherds with confirmed food allergies (a true limited-ingredient diet with a single novel protein may be needed), sedentary or overweight dogs (High Prairie’s 18% fat runs high), or owners who want joint support built into the food rather than supplemented separately.
+It’s less ideal for Shepherds with confirmed food allergies — a true limited-ingredient diet with a single novel protein may be needed — sedentary or overweight dogs (High Prairie’s 18% fat runs high), or owners who want joint support built into the food rather than supplemented separately.

 The Diamond Pet Foods connection cuts both ways.
 Scale keeps prices down, but shared facilities mean your dog’s food is made on the same lines as budget brands.
 Quality control at that volume is harder than at a smaller operation.